spywhere/plug.nvim/docs/extensions/api.md

 ```

 Be sure to take a look into [Hook Setup](#hook-setup) and
-[Backend Context](#backend-context) section below for more details
+[Backend Context](#backend-context) section below for more details.

 ### Extension that dispatch events

 If your extension expected to not only handle on specific events but also to
 dispatch a new event, your extension function should return a table with 2
-keys, 'name' and 'entry' respectively
+keys, 'name' and 'entry' respectively.

 ```lua
 local my_extension = function (options)